PLU Codes: What Do Those Numbers on Produce Stickers Really Mean?

 PLU codes are usually 4 digit numbers beginning with either a 3 or 4.
 To code the product as organic, a number 9 is added to the beginning.
 To code the product as genetically-modified (GMO), an 8 is added to the beginning.
 These are clues consumers can look for when shopping.

 But it isn't foolproof.
-Remember that it is advantageous to suppliers and retailers to label organic products differently. (with a number 9) If they are labelled differently, it is easier to charge more for them, so there is an incentive for organic products to be labelled with a 9.
+Remember that it is advantageous for suppliers and retailers to label organic products differently. (with a number 9) If they are labeled differently, it is easier to charge more for them, so there is an incentive for organic products to be labeled with a 9.

 However, countless studies and surveys have shown that people prefer NOT to eat genetically-modified foods if they can help it.
-Suppliers and retailers know that foods labelled as GMO will likely not sell as well as their conventional or organic counterparts, so the concept of labelling GMO foods is actually a DISINCENTIVE to sales.
+Suppliers and retailers know that foods labeled as GMO will likely not sell as well as their conventional or organic counterparts, so the concept of labeling GMO foods is actually a DISINCENTIVE to sales.

 So take a look for PLU codes next time you're in the produce section.
 It's worthwhile to understand what they can and cannot tell you about the food you're buying!